Note: The information in this section pertains to the FIT and ASFIT program.

 - professional document submissions.

-All items must be successfully completed in successive order laid out in the Roadmap to Registration during the articling timeframe (this information can be found under the Articling Requirements section).
+All items must be successfully completed in successive order laid out in the Roadmap to Practising Registration during the enrolment period (this information can be found under the articling requirements section).

 Note: The information in this section pertains to the FIT and ASFIT program.

-Enrolled members are required to complete 24 months of post-enrolment work experience within the articling enrolment period.
+Trainee registrants are required to complete 24 months of post-enrolment work experience within the enrolment period.

 As job markets fluctuate and employment opportunities vary, it may not be possible to complete the requirements within 24 months.
-Enrolled members are given the following timeframes to complete all of their registration requirements.
+Trainee registrants are given the following timeframes to complete all of their registration requirements:

 ||4 years (48 months)